Signed "I ROOP" Jacob Roop, Halifax, Dauphin County, PA ca 1815

 Jacob Roop worked as a gunsmith in Halifax, Dauphin County after learning his trade (possibly from Samuel Grove) in York, PA.
 Roop was a talented and prolific maker of kentucky rifles.
 This example far exceeds his usual work because it is relief carved; most of Jacobs work is plain with fine workmanship.
 Roop borrowed design elements (ie. relief carving design) from Leonard Reedy, a well known gunsmith from nearby Gratz.

 Remaining in good condition it has crack in the forestock at the first drawloop, a weak spot on any Kentucky.
 The crack is stabilized by a spline inlaid inside the forestock, not visible on the outside.
 Small pieces of matching wood cover the crack.
 The rifled .54 cal. barrel is 40.5 inches long; this rifle has never been shortened.
 It has an unaltered flintlock signed "W Ketland" that is original to the rifle.

-The surface was cleaned at some time in the past and now has a pleasing surface.
-Most Golden Age relief carved rifles with little or no restoration command high prices; Leonard Reedy rifles bring a premium.
-This rifle offers the collector the opportunity to own a nice rifle featuring Leonard Reedy's artistic details in wonderful condition at a reasonable price. email me for more pictures.
+The rifle has a pleasing surface.
+Golden Age relief carved rifles with little or no restoration command high prices; this rifle offers the collector the opportunity to own a nice rifle with nice artistic details in wonderful condition at a reasonable price. email me for more pictures.